 This iconic resort near Ogunquit, Maine has completed a landmark re-imagination across 70 oceanfront acres perched atop Bald Head Cliff.

-The resort features newly designed guest rooms and over 40 suites and a classic New England Cottage, plus 25,000 square feet of new meeting and event space, including the new Atlantic Ballroom, oceanfront dining and bars, indigineous landscaping, and many other enhancements.
-A new luxury spa and wellness center is a gem of the resort plus engaging and thoughful programming has redefined the southern Maine resort escape.
+The resort features newly designed guest rooms and over 40 suites and a classic New England Cottage, plus 25,000 square feet of new meeting and event space, including the new Atlantic Ballroom, oceanfront dining and bars, indigenous landscaping, and many other enhancements.
+A new luxury spa and wellness center is a gem of the resort plus engaging and thoughtful programming has redefined the southern Maine resort escape.

 Generation after generation, as guests step out onto their private terraces, an energizing breeze sweeps up from the surf below, past the wild rose bushes, to extend a timeless welcome.
 Those who return each year enthusiastically report that this is when their spirits soar.